 - 250 gr blanched almonds

 - 3 tablespoons orange blossom water

 - 10 gr unsalted butter, softened

 To roll the pastry

 - 8 sheets filo pastry, 20 x 30 cm (200 gr)

 - Ground nuts and freeze dried berries for decoration (optional)

 • Preheat the oven to 180 C (350 F)

 • Place a filo sheet on a work surface and brush it with melted butter (keep the other ones covered with a cloth to avoid from drying out).
 Take an almond paste tube, place it on the long side of a filo pastry and loosely roll up the sheet.
 Don’t be tempted to over-tighten the pastry when rolling it because it will break during the baking process.
 Cover the rolled almond paste with more melted butter and roll it up to form a snug coil.
 Place the mhencha onto a lined baking sheet and repeat until you’ve used all the almond paste and filo sheets.
-Transfer in the warm oven for about 15 minutes until they are baked and lightly golden.
+Transfer in the warm oven until they are baked and lightly golden, about 15 minutes

 • Meanwhile, heat the honey in a small saucepan over medium heat.
 Avoid burning the honey by controlling the heat, once it’s foamy, you should reduce the heat.

 • Once the pastries are baked, immediately transfer to the simmering honey and soak for 2 minutes.
 You will have to do this in batches as all the pastries won’t fit in the pan.